 "Have you fed the cat?"

-‘Well, I was going to feed it when you rang the bell."
+"Well, I was going to feed it when you rang the bell."

 (indirect object) a gift

 He gave a gift

 (indirect object) a drink

 She bought a drink

 If we place the indirect object first, we do not use a preposition.
 If we put the direct object first

-are not always possible: He explain the whole matter to her
+, a preposition is required.
+However, these two alternatives are not always possible: He explain the whole matter to her

 , there are other prepositions: I borrowed the money from my sister

 .
 We must bear in mind, too, that when an object is too long, it comes last: